 Under this program, your IAR will meet with you, as required, to accomplish the stated goals.
-There is no requirement to deliver any output.
+There is no requirement to give you any report or other output.
 The engagement ends once you reach the maximum agreed upon fee, and no later than nine months after the date of your Hourly Financial Planning Agreement.